harborhq/r-token/README.md

 Upgradable, token-level trade permission and participant-level trade permissions.

 * Configurable without code modification and need for more security auditing
-* Upgradable so regulator can change business logic as rules evolve over time
+* Upgradable so an owner/admin can change business logic as rules evolve over time
-* Regulator can lock/unlock trading for a period of time
+* An owner/admin can lock/unlock trading for a period of time
-* Regulator can whitelist/blacklist partial token transfers
+* An owner/admin can whitelist/blacklist partial token transfers
-* Regulator can qualify/disqualify a trade participant from sending tokens
+* An owner/admin can qualify/disqualify a trade participant from sending tokens
-* Regulator can qualify/disqualify a trade participant from receiving tokens
+* An owner/admin can qualify/disqualify a trade participant from receiving tokens

 ### Upgradable